 Britt Hinnen, Secretary of the Board and Vice President of Technology, is married to Patricia Foley Hinnen, Founding CEO and CEO of each of Capital Sisters and Capital Friends.
-Neither individual receives compensation from the organization or the Supporting Organization for their respective roles.
+Neither individual has ever received compensation from the organization or the Supporting Organization for their respective roles.
 Both individuals are donors and Investment Note holders but receive no preferential treatment over other investors.

-For fiscal year 2019, the organization paid \$126,453 in total compensation to three paid employees.
+For fiscal year 2020, the organization paid \$135,084 in total compensation to three paid employees.
 The CEO Patricia Foley Hinnen is also an employee but works on a pro bono basis.
-Total remuneration is expected to increase by approximately 25% over the next 12 months.
+Total remuneration is expected to increase by approximately 5% over the next 12 months.